garlsecurity/securepass-tools/README.md

 ===========================

 The tools for accessing SecurePass from command line.
-Uses the SecurePass public APIs to manage.
+These utilities use the SecurePass public APIs to manage identities.

 More information on the APIs here: https://beta.secure-pass.net/